synapsecns/sdk-docs/core/networks/Networks.md

 - `name` (`string`) - The primary or official name of the network, for example "Binance Smart Chain"
 - `names` (`string[]`) - "Unofficial" or shorthand names for the network
-- `chainSymbol` (`string`) - The native currency symbol for this network.
+- `chainCurrency` (`string`) - The native currency symbol for this network.
 Examples: "BNB" on Binance Smart Chain, "AVAX" on Avalanche.
 - `chainId` (`number`) - The network's Chain ID.
 For pre-defined `Network` instances, this will use a constant defined in the [ChainId](./ChainId.md) namespace.
 - `tokens` ([`Token[]`](../tokens/Token.md)]) - An array containing [Token](../tokens/Token.md) instances for all tokens which the Synapse Protocol supports on this network.
 - `tokenAddresses` (`string[]`) - An array of strings containing the actual, on-chain address of all entries in `tokens`.